 Yearly (or Twice-Yearly) Wellness Checks

-Even when you are certain that there isn't anything wrong with your canine companion, take them to the vet every year for a routine wellness examination.
+Even when you are certain that there isn't anything wrong with your canine companion, you should take them to the vet every year for a routine wellness examination.
 Annual or twice-yearly wellness exams will also allow your vet to monitor your pet's weight and spot early signs of illness before they become more serious.

 If your dog is following a weight loss plan, visit your vet for appointments to follow up.
 This will allow them to monitor your pup's progress and adjust their diet if needed.